UWPCE-PythonCert/PythonCertDevel/source/exercises/mailroom.rst

   - Use dicts where appropriate

+  - Convert your main donor data structure to be a dict.

   - See if you can use a dict to switch between the users selections. see :ref:`dict_as_switch` for what this means.